Ranjit Bhatia

 Ranjit Bhatia (27 May 1936 – 9 February 2014) was an Indian athlete and journalist who ran in the marathon and 5000 meters events at the 1960 Summer Olympics in Rome.

-Biography
+Early life and education

 Ranjit Bhatia was born on 27 May 1936.
 He studied at the Lawrence School, Sanawar.
 He then attended Oxford University as a Rhodes scholar, matriculating from Jesus College in 1957.

 Bhatia was an active athlete, both at Oxford (awarded a Blue) as well as a member of the Belgrave Harriers.
 He participated in the 1960 Rome Olympics, coming 60th in the marathon and participating in heats of the 5000 metres race.